 See more trip photos here.

-But the other half of the Southern Pickets wasn’t visible because of The Barrier.
-It was the steep ridgeline that extends down from the base of Mount Degenhardt.
-The ridge also separated Terror Creek Basin from Crescent Creek Basin.
+We couldn’t see the other half of the Southern Pickets from here.
+Because The Barrier, the steep ridgeline extended from Mount Degenhardt, had blocked it from view.
+In turn, the ridge separated Terror Creek Basin from Crescent Creek Basin.

 See more trip photos here.